bhishanpdl/Project_House_Price_Prediction/README.md

 - notebook:  `notebooks/a01_regression_data_processing.ipynb`
 - script:  `src/data/data_cleaning.py`

-In this house price dataset we have no missing values and some numerical featrues and some categorical features.
+In this house price dataset we have no missing values and some numerical features and some categorical features.

 Tree based algorithms such as Decision Tree and Random Forest, may not require